Kresus-Labs-Inc/nft-lens/README.md

 ![alt text](docs/images/flow.png)

+This project mainly consists of 2 contracts:
+  1. ERC1155URIStorage - an openzeppelin standard which is an extension of ERC1155.
+  2. NFTLens - contract inherited from ERC1155URIStorage which is a wrapper contract consisting mint functionality.

 ### Functionalities ###
 * Mint - Function in NFTLens which internally calls `_mint()` of parent ERC1155 contract to mint a new token ID.
 Also calls `_setURI()` in ERC1155URIStorage to store the external link to the metadata of a particular tokenID.
 Once URI is set for a tokenID it cannot be changed, hence maintaining immutability of the NFT token.